vdbrink/vdbrink.github.io/esphome/orcon_mechanic_ventilation.md

 * Is the dryer not active?
   * The dryer is in the bathroom and produced a lot of heat.
 * Is the humidity in the bathroom less than 70%?
-  * If someone is in the shower the humidity reach 100%.
+  * If someone is in the shower, the humidity reach 100%.
 * Is the difference between the humidity in- and outside the bathroom less than 7%?
   * You can't work with fixed values it can be that it will never drop below the 60%.
 Especially in autumn.
 * Is the bathroom temperature less than 26 degrees?